 The main advantage manufactured stone has over natural stone is its relatively low cost.
 However, the cost over the long run may be significantly less for natural stone due to its longevity and lower cost of installation.
 One application where manufactured stone works well is interior stone, such as a fireplace mantle or kitchen back-splash.
 Manufactured stone holds up better indoors away from eroding elements like wind and rain.
 It may also be a viable option for stone siding in very moderate climates with mild weather.

 When choosing manufactured stone, avoid the lowest cost options.
-High-end manufactured stone veneers from Shouldice features a lot of variation in the size and shape of stones, very few defects like bubbles or creases, and is protected from fading by a topcoat or other treatment.
+High-end manufactured stone veneers features a lot of variation in the size and shape of stones, very few defects like bubbles or creases, and is protected from fading by a topcoat or other treatment.